AlKhazarof/daily-code-deploy/Investor_Pitch.md

    - Expand to international markets.
    - Integration with AWS, Google Cloud, Azure.

+**Roadmap Overview:** Q4 2025 - Beta release with enhanced demo and community feedback.
+Q1 2026 - Full SaaS launch with subscriptions.
+Ongoing: Open-source contributions and feature development based on user input.

 ---

+## Important Disclaimer

+DailyCodeDeploy is currently an MVP (Minimum Viable Product) in active development.
+We're seeking feedback, contributors, and early investors to shape the future.
+There are no guarantees of success, financial returns, or product completion—invest at your own risk.
+This is an open-source project driven by community effort.
+Check our [GitHub repo](https://github.com/NickScherbakov/daily-code-deploy) for the latest updates and roadmap.

 ## Why Invest in DailyCodeDeploy?
 (Especially for Developers)